AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 > * Ball is at a distance of 1 and the goal is Known

 ### Code Description:
 * Abstract "Action" class structures the agents actions.
-These are extended by "ActionTurn", "ActionDash", "ActionKick" classes which implent there own "do_action" method that performs the action by the agent.
+These are extended by "ActionTurn", "ActionDash", "ActionKick" classes which implement their own "do_action" method that performs the action by the agent.

-* The "Envirnment" class stores the environment vairables and returns the proper environment when passed the parameters to it.
+* The "Environment" class stores the environment variables and returns the proper environment when passed the parameters to it.

-* The "StateMachine" Class does the the following tasks:
+* The "StateMachine" Class does the following tasks:
-    * read the config file for state machine.
+    * reads the config file for state machine.
-    * set the current state.
+    * sets the current state.
-    * return the current state.
+    * returns the current state.
-    * return the the action action to perfom while stting the new state when provided with the current environment.
+    * returns the action action to perfom while setting the new state when provided with the current environment.
-    * print the state machine Data.
+    * prints the state machine Data.
     * stores the data for State Machine.

 ### Execution:
-> Exactely same as Krislet execution.
+> Exactly same as Krislet execution.

 ### Expected Behaviour:
 * Agent will turn to find the ball
-* Once the agent finds the ball it will move towards it and allign it self with the goal.
+* Once the agent finds the ball it will move towards it and allign itself with the goal.
 * If the agent comes near the ball it will try to kick it.

 > Note: Agent may sometimes not align itself properly with the goal in those situations the agents may end up kicking the ball back and forth without it ever reaching the goal.